 - kubectl exec – execute a command on a container in a pod

 Step #5 : Expose Nginx app outside of the cluster

 To expose the app on to the outside world, use expose deployment command:

 Pods that are running inside Kubernetes are running on a private, isolated network.
 By default, they are visible from other pods and services within the same Kubernetes cluster, but not outside that network.
 On some platforms (for example Google Compute Engine) the

 To see the Nginx landing page, you can check the same at http://localhost:80

 Also, note in order to access your Nginx landing page, you also have to make sure that traffic from external IPs is allowed.
 Do this by opening a firewall to allow traffic on port 80.

 kubectl get services

 This should print the service that has been created, and map an external IP address to the service.
 Where to find this external IP address will depend on the environment you run in.
-For instance, for Google Compute Engine the external IP address is listed as part of the newly created service and can be retrieved by running above command.
+For instance, for Google Compute Engine the external IP address is listed as part of the newly created service and can be retrieved by running the above command.

 A Service in Kubernetes is an abstraction that defines a logical set of Pods and a policy by which to access them.
 Services enable a loose coupling between dependent Pods.
 A Service routes traffic across a set of Pods.
 Services are the abstraction that allow pods to die and replicate in Kubernetes without impacting your application.
 Discovery and routing among dependent Pods (such as the frontend and backend components in an application) is handled by Kubernetes Services.

 Step #6: Delete app